process-analytics/bpmn-visualization-examples/examples/custom-colors/README.md

    }
 }

-const bpmnVisualizationCustomColorsUserTask = new BpmnVisualizationCustomColorsUserTask('graphCustomColorsUserTask');
+const bpmnVisualizationCustomColorsUserTask = new BpmnVisualizationCustomColorsUserTask('bpmn-container-custom-colors-user-task');
 ```